jeppeter/extargsparse/README.md

 > python command package for json string set

 ### Release History
-* Mar 30th 2017 Release 0.9.6 to make the longprefix and shortprefix output
+* Mar 30th 2017 Release 0.9.8 to make the longprefix and shortprefix output and will give the jsonfunc callback
 * Mar 25th 2017 Release 0.9.0 to make no help and no json set and cmdprefixadded option set
 * Mar 24th 2017 Release 0.8.8 to extend new functions for parse options
 * Mar 15th 2017 Release 0.8.2 to fixup bug when call not type equal